menu

 Being a small town, Paducah does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Paducah who are college-educated is close to the national average for all communities of 21.84%: 20.03% of the adults in Paducah have a bachelor's degree or advanced degree.
+In terms of college education, Paducah is nearly on par with the US average for all cities of 21.84%: 20.03% of adults 25 and older in Paducah have a bachelor's degree or advanced degree.

 The per capita income in Paducah in 2022 was $26,115, which is lower middle income relative to Texas, and low income relative to the rest of the US.
 This equates to an annual income of $104,460 for a family of four.
 However, Paducah contains both very wealthy and poor people as well.